hannesdelbeke/pyblish-simple/docs/README.md

 - Collected instances show on the left
 - Select an instance to show relevant validations in the bottom right
 - Select a validation to show it's description in the top right
+- right click an instance or plugin to show it's actions in the menu.
 colors:
 - 🟢 <span style="color: green;">green</span>: the validation passed
 - 🟠 <span style="color: orange;">orange</span>: a warning, soft fail, publishing is allowed to continue